Know what you’re able to spend on a home

 Before you begin shopping for a home, you’ll need to meet with a lender to get pre-qualified for a home loan.
 Getting pre-qualified enables you shop for a home with confidence and will will help you:

 - Understand the types of loans you qualify for;

 - Estimate the down payment and closing costs.

 When you’re ready to make an offer on a home, a lender pre-qualification must accompany the purchase offer.
 While the pre-qualification form is not a guaranteed loan approval, it does let the seller know that you’re likely to be able to obtain financing.
 (If you’re paying cash, proof of funds is required in lieu of a lender pre-qualification.)

 How do I get “pre-qualified”?

-When you’re ready to begin shopping for a home, contact a mortgage broker or financial institution.
+Before shopping for a home, contact a mortgage broker or financial institution.
 You can ask friends and family for a referral, or I can recommend a lender who regularly works with buyers in the Green Valley and Sahuarita area.

-Once you’ve been pre-qualified, it’s important not to make any new financial commitments, such as buying a car, new furniture, or applying for a new credit card.
+Once you’ve been pre-qualified, it’s important not to make any new financial commitments, such as buying a car, new furniture, or applying for a credit card.
 Lenders take a second look at your credit in the days leading up to closing, and any changes to your credit picture could jeopardize your loan approval and cost you that new home.